 While the test course does not currently cover each type of AON assessment, it is constantly being updated to include new questions and new categories.
-Let’s look at a question from each of the above categories, and how Prepterminal’s course can help you solve it.
+Let’s look at some questions, and how Prepterminal’s course can help you solve it.

 AON Assessment Test Questions and Answers

 To give you a sample of each module, we will look at a brief description, sample question, and an explanation for how you should solve that question.

 The Numerical Ability module will help you with AON test questions involving various numerals and datasets.
 This section of the test will generally involve 37 tasks, and you are given a time limit of 12 minutes.
 You will be presented with a statement, and you must determine whether that statement is true or false based on the tables, graphics, and other information provided.